ABRG-Models/morphologica/README.build.mac.md

 ```

 Installation of most of the other dependencies can be achieved using Mac
-ports.
+ports (Option 1, below).
 This does lead to the installation of a great deal of
 additional software, some of which can conflict with Mac system
 software (that's libiconv, in particular).
 However, a clean install of
 Mac ports will successfully install the dependencies for
 morphologica.

 I'd advise you to use Option 1: Mac Ports only if you
 *already* use Mac Ports, other wise, prefer Option 2: Manual
 dependency builds.